Planner

 The Planner supports two scaling modes that can run independently or together:

-• Throughput-based scaling: Uses pre-deployment engine performance data (from self-benchmark or profiler) and traffic prediction to compute the replica count needed to meet TTFT and ITL targets.
+• Throughput-based scaling: Uses the engine perf shim and traffic prediction to compute the replica count needed to meet TTFT and ITL targets.
+The shim can use native AIC estimates, self-benchmark/profiler FPM bootstrap data, and live FPM tuning.
 Adjusts on a longer interval (default 180s).
 This is the primary mode for production deployments.

-• Load-based scaling: Uses ForwardPassMetrics (FPM) from the Dynamo event plane and fits an online linear regression to make scaling decisions.
+• Load-based scaling: Uses ForwardPassMetrics (FPM) from the Dynamo event plane and queries the same perf shim for short-term TTFT/ITL estimates.
 No pre-deployment data or KV Router required.
 Adjusts on a short interval (default 5s) to respond quickly to bursts.

 When both modes are enabled, throughput-based scaling provides a capacity floor (long-term planning) while load-based scaling handles real-time adjustments above that floor.